sant0ro/PRBot/README.md

 # PRBot

-PRBot is a simple script that scrapes a GitHub repository for pull requests and posts a message.
-It is particularly designed for the use case of projects which use GitHub only for hosting or providing a read-only mirror, such as the Linux kernel, where it's not uncommon for new contributors to attempt to contribute a GitHub pull request rather than through mailing lists or other correct pathways.
+PRBot is a simple bot that scan for new Issues & Pull Request and Comment on it with some special text.

 PRBot works purely by scraping the GitHub API on a regular basis.
 While [Webhooks](https://developer.github.com/webhooks/) are the "proper" method of